DeSantis leads Trump in Club for Growth primary polls

 DeSantis’s 15-point lead over Trump comes after they were virtually tied in a similar poll published in August.

-In a head-to-head matchup in DeSantis’s home state, 56 percent of Florida respondents said they’ll vote for the current governor in their state’s primary, while 30 percent support Trump.
+In a head-to-head match-up in DeSantis’s home state, 56 percent of Florida respondents said they’ll vote for the current governor in their primary, while 30 percent support Trump.

-And in a hypothetical primary face-off in Georgia, 55 percent of state respondents said they’ll vote for DeSantis in a GOP primary, while 35 percent of those surveyed will cast their vote for Trump.
+And in a hypothetical primary faceoff in Georgia, 55 percent of respondents said they’ll vote for DeSantis in a GOP primary, while 35 percent of those surveyed will cast their vote for Trump.

 Trump is expected to announce another bid for the White House at his Mar-a-Lago estate on Tuesday.